broadinstitute/warp/pipelines/skylab/snm3C/snm3C.changelog.md

 # 4.0.2
 2024-07-09 (Date of Last Commit)

-* Updated the snM3C wdl to run on Azure.
-This change does not affect the snM3C pipeline.
+* Updated the snM3C wdl to run on Azure; this change does not affect the snM3C pipeline

 # 4.0.1
 2024-06-26 (Date of Last Commit)